fstarred/wammp/README.md

 ### Wiki
 Read the [Guide](https://github.com/fstarred/wammp/wiki) to know more information about the usage

+### Plugins
+Check the [plugins page](http://starredmediasoft.com/audio/wammp/plugins.php) for the latest plugins released for WAMMP

 ### Donation
 WAMMP is a freeware project that is developed in personal time.
 You can show your appreciation for this project and support future development by donating.